-Application has been made to list the global bonds on the Luxembourg Stock Exchange and to have the global bonds, together with the previously issued global bonds, trade on the Euro MTF Market, the alternative market of the Luxembourg Stock Exchange.
+Application has been made to list the global bonds on the Luxembourg Stock Exchange.
 The Luxembourg listing agent is J.P.
-Morgan Bank Luxembourg S.A., 6, routed the Trèves, L-2633 Senningerberg, Luxembourg.
+Morgan Bank Luxembourg S.A., 6, route de Trèves, L-2633 Senningerberg, Luxembourg.

 Litigation

 Neither Brazil nor any governmental agency of Brazil is involved in any litigation or arbitration or administrative proceeding relating to claims or amounts which are material in the context of the issue of the global bonds and which would materially and adversely affect Brazil's ability to meet its obligations under the global bonds and the fiscal agency agreement with respect to the global bonds.
 No such litigation or arbitration or administrative proceeding is pending, or, so far as Brazil is aware, threatened.